4 Intriguing New Applications for Probiotics: Heart, Dental, Skin, and Sinus Health

 The immune response to certain microbes in the air creates irritations such as increased white blood cells in the nasal mucosa.
 (This is how scientists explain your stuffy or runny nose, excess mucus, and sinus pressure.)
 When the immune system reacts like this, it releases eosinophils (white cells) and cytokines, which are proteins that trigger cell responses.
 A Finnish group studied children with birch pollen sensitivities in 2009, and the results indicated that the children who consumed the probiotics (compared to the placebo group) showed decreases in white blood cell counts and cytokines in their blood and nasal mucosa along with higher levels of microflora in their feces.3

-In 2011, one of the Swiss teams investigated the effects of probiotics on immune markers in the blood, which are indicative of certain vulnerabilities that can incite an unnecessary immune-system reaction.
-The test subjects were adults sensitive to grass pollen.
+In 2011, one of the Swiss teams investigated the effects of probiotics on immune markers in the blood of adults sensitive to grass pollen.
 One group of subjects received the placebo, while the others received daily doses of fermented milk containing Lactobacillus paracasei.
 Blood tests revealed no significant change in the immune markers for the placebo group, but blood work for the fermented milk group showed decreases in the immune markers that signal an unfavorable response to microbes in the air.4

-The major theme here is that science is making leaps and bounds in learning how you can improve various aspects of your health by increasing your intake of probiotics to repopulate your personal microbiome - countering the effects of modern lifestyles and getting back to health in the way that nature intended.
+The major theme here is that science is making leaps and bounds in learning how we can support various aspects of our health by introducing probiotics to our personal microbiome—softening the effects of modern lifestyles and maintaining health in the way that nature intended.

-While fermented milk products contain some of the probiotic species mentioned in this article, it is best to replenish your system with a variety of microflora.
-Using a potent probiotic supplement like Hyperbiotics PRO-15, which contains fifteen different bacteria species (including all of the Lactobacillus species mentioned above), can help provide ultimate support for your heart, teeth, skin, upper respiratory health, and beyond.
+While fermented milk products contain some of the probiotic species crucial for vibrant health, it makes sense to bring a wider variety of microflora on board.
+Using a high-quality probiotic supplement like Hyperbiotics PRO-15, which contains fifteen different bacteria species, can help provide ultimate support for your heart, teeth, skin, upper respiratory health, and beyond.